Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Notation and Conventions

 \section{Notation and Conventions}

 Throughout this work, natural units will be used in which Planck's constant, the speed of light and Boltzmann's constant will be set to unity, $\hbar=c=k_B=1$.

 Much of the theoretical groundwork will be performed in $d$ space-time dimension ($d-1$ spatial dimensions and one time-like dimension).
-The convention used for the metric tensor is that of the mostly plus convention, and Greek letters from the middle of the alphabet ($\mu,\nu,\lambda,\ldots$) will be used to denote indices of space-time vectors, with $\mu=0$ denoting time-like directions and the other entries denoting space-like directions.
+The convention used for the metric tensor is that of the mostly plus convention, and Greek letters ($\mu,\nu,\lambda,\ldots$) will be used to denote indices of space-time vectors, with $\mu=0$ denoting time-like directions and the other entries denoting space-like directions.
 In general, curved space-time will be assumed, but the symbol $g_{\mu\nu}$ may refer to the metric tensor in both curved and flat space-times.
 The symbol $\nabla_\mu$ will indicate a geometric covariant derivative, while a plain coordinate derivative will be denoted as $\partial_\mu$.
 Gauge-covariant derivatives will be denoted as $D_\mu$.

 For space vectors, Latin indices from the middle of the alphabet ($i,j,k$) will be used, and space-time indices may thus be decomposed as $\mu=(0,i)$.
-Space vectors also will be denoted by bold face letters, e.g. ${\bf v}$ and space gradients by the symbol $\partial$.
+Space vectors also will be denoted by bold face letters, e.g. ${\bf v}$ or arrows, e.g. $\vec{v}$ whereas space gradients will be denoted by the symbol $\partial$ or $\vec{\partial}$.

-As is common in the literature, the expressions 'fluid dynamics' and 'hydrodynamics' will be used synonymously.

-Finally, an index with most technical terms and abbreviations used can be found towards the end of this work.